-BAIA CONTRIBUTORS ROSTER
+BAIA TEAM OF CONTRIBUTORS

 Sherricka Day is an art enthusiast and collector, youth mentor and community advocate.
 She has been recognized as one of Aflac’s top volunteers, Georgia Trend’s 40 under 40, Columbus and the Valley’s 5 under 40, and an American Red Cross Hometown Hero.
 She is the founder of Minor in Business, a non-profit organization that provides “kidpreneurs” with a platform to learn about entrepreneurship hands-on.
 Her ultimate passion comes from connecting and working with youth and by being a positive role model that they can look up to.
 Sherricka loves to read and engage in conversations with family and friends.
 In her downtime, you can find her browsing the aisles of thrift stores or digging for antiques or unique finds at estate sales.
 Sherricka never meets a stranger, and often becomes instant friends with the people she meets.
 Sherricka produces the daily culture questions for our Facebook page.